lars-quaedvlieg/paperviz/CONTRIBUTING.md

-# 🤝 Contributing to paperviz
+# 🤝 Contributing to Swizz

-Thanks for your interest in contributing to **paperviz**!
+Thanks for your interest in contributing to **swizz**!
 This project aims to make **beautiful, publication-quality figures and LaTeX outputs** as effortless as possible for researchers.

 Whether you're fixing a bug, adding a table format, improving docs, or building new layouts — you're very welcome here.